Article 1: Name and Purpose

 SECTION 4.3 POWERS OF EXECUTIVE COMMITTEE. (a) The Executive Committee has the responsibility for implementing the policies adopted by the Conference at its meetings, and all the duties and powers prescribed by the Constitution and Bylaws. (b) Between meetings of the Conference, the Executive Committee may perform all acts and functions that the Conference itself may perform, except the following: (1) The Executive Committee may not amend the Constitution or Bylaws.
 (2) The Executive Committee may not suspend the Conference’s recommendation of an Act for adoption by the several States unless imperative reason for the suspension has arisen or been discovered.
 (3) The Executive Committee may approve an amendment to a Uniform or Model Act if it determines that the amendment is desirable to remove an ambiguity, to conform the Act to federal law as required to accomplish the purposes of the Act, to correct a technical error, to meet an unanticipated objection, to conform the Act to a trend of judicial decisions, or to achieve a similar objective.
 The Executive Committee shall report an amendment approved between annual meetings of the Conference to the Members of the Conference at the next annual meeting or within 30 days after the approval, whichever is earlier.
 The amendment is thereby approved by the Conference unless within 30 days after the date the report is submitted to the Conference, a Commissioner files with the President an objection to the amendment in a statement specifying by section the amendment objected to.
 If an objection is filed, the amendment remains in abeyance unless it is approved or modified by the Conference at the next annual meeting on a special order not later than the third day of that meeting.
 Only the amended section objected to and other directly affected sections may be considered.

 SECTION 4.4 COMMITTEE ON SCOPE AND PROGRAM.
-The President shall appoint a Committee on Scope and Program consisting of seven Commissioners, Associate Members, or Life Members, one of whom is the chairperson of the Legislative Committee.
+The President shall appoint a Committee on Scope and Program consisting of nine Commissioners, Associate Members, or Life Members, one of whom is the chairperson of the Legislative Committee.
 The President shall designate the chairperson of the Committee on Scope and Program.
 The Committee shall recommend to the Executive Committee the work the Conference should undertake and the general plan and scope of its activities.

 SECTION 5.1 STANDING COMMITTEES.
 The President shall appoint the following Standing Committees, specify the number of their members, and designate their chairpersons: (1) a Legislative Committee, which may have subcommittees and shall generally supervise the securing of adoptions of Uniform and Model Acts of the Conference; (2) a Committee on Membership and Attendance, which shall (i) encourage the prompt filling of vacancies in the membership of the Conference, (ii) encourage Commissioners, Life Members, and Associate Members to attend meetings, and (iii) act as a reception committee for new Members upon their first attendance at an annual meeting of the Conference; and (3) a Committee on Style, which shall appropriately revise as to phraseology and style, but without altering meaning or context, all Acts submitted to it by Special Committees and all Acts finally approved by the Conference, and which shall periodically review the Conference’s Drafting Rules for Uniform or Model Acts and make recommendations concerning them.